-Aside from a few exceptions, almost anyone can set up a company in the UK.
+Aside from a few exceptions, almost anyone can register a company in the UK.
 This includes individual people and corporate bodies, minors between the ages of 16 and 18 years old, and non-UK residents.

-In this post, we’ll provide a brief overview of company formation requirements and restrictions – specifically, who can and cannot set up, own, and manage a UK limited company.
+This post will briefly overview company registration requirements and restrictions – specifically, who can and cannot register, own, and manage a UK limited company.

-To lawfully form a limited company, you must have at least one shareholder and one natural (human) director.
-These two roles can be filled by the same person, which means that one individual can register, own, and manage a company singlehandedly.
+You must have at least one shareholder and one natural (human) director to lawfully form a limited company.
+These two roles can be filled by the same person, meaning one individual can register, own, and manage a company singlehandedly.

-You do not have to live in the UK to be the director or shareholder of a UK company.
+You do not have to live in the UK to be a director or shareholder of a UK company.
 However, the company must provide and maintain a registered office address in the UK.

 Who can be a company director?